algorithmica-org/algorithmica/content/english/hpc/cpu-cache/prefetching.md

 __builtin_prefetch(&q[((1 << D) * k + (1 << D) - 1) % n]);
 ```

 If we execute this request on every iteration, we will be simultaneously prefetching `D` elements ahead on average, increasing the throughput by `D` times.
-Ignoring some issues such as the integer overflow when `D` is too large, this way, we can reduce the average latency arbitrarily close to the cost of computing the next index (which, in this case, is dominated by the [modulo operation](/hpc/arithmetic/division)).
+Ignoring some issues such as the integer overflow when `D` is too large, we can reduce the average latency arbitrarily close to the cost of computing the next index (which, in this case, is dominated by the [modulo operation](/hpc/arithmetic/division)).

 ![](../img/sw-prefetch-others.svg)